citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 ## Add support for custom textures and texture dumping ([#6144](https://github.com/citra-emu/citra/pull/6144)) by [LeviathaninWaves](https://github.com/LeviathaninWaves)

 Custom Textures are a way for modders to revamp the textures of a game to make them even more amazing than ever before!
 Due to the low resolution of the 3DS, games often used low-quality, compressed images for the models, so when Citra renders at upscaled resolutions, it’s still just not quite perfect.
-Texture Dumping is a way to gather all textures from a game whilst playing through it.
+Texture Dumping is a way to gather all textures from a game while playing through it.
 No need to do anything fancy, all you need to do is play!
 These can be used for archival purposes or to create your own Custom Texture Packs to add right back into Citra.

 [Added to Citra Desktop](https://github.com/citra-emu/citra/pull/4868) all the way back in November 2019, first time developer [LevithaninWaves](https://github.com/LeviathaninWaves) tasked themselves with implementing this feature over on our Android build.